spacemeshos/svm/docs/go-spacemesh-integration.md

 #### Portability
 Since SVM is a standalone project this document may be a good reference for any other future Blockchain projects willing to integrate SVM.
-(theoretically any programming-language supporting FFI interface).
+(theoretically, any programming-language supporting _FFI_ interface).

 <br/>